 - L3GD20 3-axis gyroscope

-- $\bullet$ BMP280 pressure sensor
+- BMP280 pressure sensor

-- ullet BME680 air quality sensor
+- \bullet BME680 air quality sensor

 - ENC28J60 Ethernet controller

 - L6470 intelligent stepper motor driver

-- AD9833 waveform generator (MOSI only)
+- AD9833 DDS-based DAC / waveform generator (MOSI only)

-- ADE7912 triple $\Sigma$ - $\Delta$ ADC for power metering applications
+- ADE7912 triple Σ - Δ ADC for power metering applications

 - SD cards

-- SPI-interfaced EEPROM and Flash memories
+- SPI-interfaced EEPROMs and Flash memories

-7.3 $I^2C$
+7.3 I2C

-IC is a two-wire (Serial Data Line (SDA), Serial Clock Line (SCL)), open-drain bus that supports multi-master operation.
-The protocol was developed by Philips Semiconductor
+I2C is a two-wire (SDA-Serial Data, SCL-Serial Clock), open-drain bus that supports multi-master operation.
+The protocol was developed by Philips Semiconductor (now NXP

-(now NXP Semiconductors) and until 2006 implementors were required to pay licensing fees, leading to the development of compatible implementations with different names, such as Atmel's Two-Wire Interface (TWI) or Dallas Semiconductor's "Serial 2-wire Interface" (e.g. used in the DS1307 real-time clock (RTC) chip).
-IC is the basis of the System Management Bus (SMBus) and Power Management Bus (PMBus) protocols which add additional constraints and rules for a more robust operation.
+Semiconductors) and until 2006 implementors were required to pay licensing fees, leading to the development of compatible implementations with different names, such as Atmel's Two Wire Interface (TWI) or Dallas Semiconductor's "Serial 2-wire Interface" (e.g. used in the DS1307 RTC chip).
+I2C is the basis of the SMBus and PMBus protocols which add additional constraints and rules for a more robust operation.

-IC uses two addressing modes: 7-bit and 10-bit.
+I2C uses two addressing modes: 7-bit and 10-bit.
 Due to the small address space, exacerbated by many devices implementing only the 7-bit addressing, collisions between chips from different manufacturers are common; many devices thus offer several pins to let the board designer choose a few bits of the address by connecting them to different logic levels.
-IC allows slow slave devices to stop the master from sending more data by holding the SCL line low at the end of a byte.
+I2C allows slow slave devices to stop the master from sending more data by holding the SCL line low at the end of a byte.
 As the bus is open-drain, the line can't go high until all participants release it.
 This function is called Clock Stretching.

-Figure 7.3: An ICmessage diagram.
-The frame starts with a start condition and stops with a stop condition, defined by an SDA edge while the SCL is high.
+Figure 7.3: An I2C message diagram.
+The frame starts with a start condition and stops with a stop condition, defined by an SDA edge while SCL is high.
 The address and data bytes are acknowledged by the slave by sending a 0 on the open-drain SDA line in the following clock cycle.
 A slave can terminate the transaction by sending 1 in place of the acknowledge bit.
-(Diagram taken from the IC specification UM10204 by NXP Semiconductors)
+(Diagram taken from the I2C specification UM10204 by NXP Semiconductors)

 The bus supports multi-master operation, which leads to the problem of collisions.
-Multi-master capable devices must implement a bus arbitration scheme as specified by the IC standard.
+Multi-master capable devices must implement a bus arbitration scheme as specified by the I2C standard.
 This feature is not often used in intelligent sensors and modules; the most common topology is multi-drop single-master, similar to SPI, with the advantage of using only two pins on the microcontroller.